 Satin resists dents and scratches and is less likely to stain.
-It is the best choice in a child’s room or a heavily used family room, or entryway.
+It is the best choice in a child’s room, heavily used family room or an entry way.
 It is also better suited to being used on everyday furniture like chairs and end tables that you use often.

 Eggshell does not have the same amount of gloss that satin has, it’s also cheaper than satin.
 The finishes can be as much as 2 dollars less per gallon than satin finishes are.